-A Periodic Review Report (PRR) will be submitted to the NYSDEC beginning sixteen (16) months after the Certificate of Completion is issued.
-After submittal of the initial Periodic Review Report, the next PRR shall be submitted annually to the NYSDEC or at another frequency as may be required by NYSDEC.
+A Periodic Review Report (PRR) was submitted to the NYSDEC beginning sixteen (16) months after the Certificate of Completion (COC) was issued.
+After submittal of the initial Periodic Review Report, the subsequent PRRs are submitted annually to the NYSDEC or at another frequency as may be required by NYSDEC.
 In the event that the Site is subdivided into separate parcels with different ownership, a single Periodic Review Report will be prepared that addresses the Site described in Appendix #1 - Environmental Easement.
 The report will be prepared in accordance with NYSDEC's DER-10 and submitted within 30 days of the end of each certification period.
 Media sampling results will also be incorporated into the Periodic Review Report.
 The report will include: